What is a Structural Engineer Inspection?

 But knowing the exact extent of structural problems in a property is difficult since they’re mostly hidden.
 So, even as a building may look in good shape, you never know what problems are lurking in its structure.

-Also, no matter whether your home is newly constructed or nearing its 40 year structural recertification deadline, structure inspections are something you shouldn’t ignore.
+Also, no matter whether your home is newly constructed or an old one nearing the 40 year building recertification deadline, structure inspections are something you shouldn’t ignore.
 That’s because, apart from older residential structures, problems can even be caused by faulty or unprofessional construction in new homes.

 While you can hire a regular home inspector to provide you with professional insights into your home’s current conditions, a structural inspection will go way beyond that.